-The Radicals put Grant’s army back in control of the South in 1867, as Radical reconstruction began.
-Grant’s enormous prestige made his the nearly unanimous choice for the Republican presidential nomination in 1868, and he easily defeated Horatio Seymour, the Democrat who ran on a white supremacy platform.
+The Radicals put Grant's army back in control of the South in 1867, as Radical Reconstruction began.
+Grant's enormous prestige made him the nearly unanimous choice for the Republican presidential nomination in 1868, and he easily defeated Horatio Seymour, the Democrat who ran on a white supremacy platform.

 In the summer of 1884, he complained of throat soreness, and in October of that year, he was diagnosed with throat cancer.
 In a poor financial situation, Grant worried about how his wife would carry on once he died.